brianhill/astronomy/index.md

 ### Lucia Pizarro

-[Wild Duck Cluster](./projects/WildDuckCluster.html) (together, the two images are about 20 megabytes and this page will take considerable time to load)
+[Wild Duck Cluster](./projects/WildDuckCluster.html) (together, the two images are about 20 megabytes and the linked page will take considerable time to load)

 [![Wild Duck Thumbnail](./projects/LuciaWildDuckThumbnail.jpeg)](./projects/WildDuckCluster.html)